-The types of costs that have been recorded as long-term assets as described above include construction costs, stadium improvements, land purchases, capitalized interest and 1989 Bond issuance costs.
+The types of costs that have been recorded as long-term assets as described above include construction costs, stadium improvements, land purchases, capitalized interest, and 1989 Bond issuance costs.
 Expenditures surrounding the above-mentioned categories prior to fiscal year 2001 were recorded as long-term assets.
-Information needed to derive the historical value for disposals includes the initial year the asset was put into service or the year the replacement asset was installed and the current amount expended on the replacement of those assets.

 In fiscal year 2001, the Authority undertook a comprehensive process of performing both improvements and renovations to existing components at the park.
 In situations where these stadium improvements replaced or renovated existing components, the Authority expensed such dollars as park maintenance.
 However, in situations where the stadium improvement related to a new component and/or to an enhancement to the facility, the Authority recorded the expenditure as a long-term asset.
 This process was ongoing until fiscal year 2008.
 Beginning in fiscal year 2009, the historical value of replacements, when indeterminable, was derived using a capital cost reverse escalation calculator model.
-The model was created using data published by the Engineering News Record ("ENR") Building Cost Index ("BCl") for Chicago, Illinois.
+The model was created using data published by the Engineering News Record ("ENR") Building Cost Index ("BCI") for Chicago, Illinois.
 The information needed to derive the historical value for disposals includes the initial year the asset was put into service or the year the replacement asset was installed and the current amount expended on the replacement of those assets.

-- Interest Interest on the Bonds is provided from revenues and paid semiannually on June 15th and December 15th from the Bond Interest Fund.
+- Interest Interest on the Bonds is provided from revenues and paid semiannually on June 15 and December 15 from the Bond Interest Fund.
 In addition, an accrual is made for the amount of interest owed to bondholders.
-Interest is accrued and paid for all bonds with the exception of the 2001 Series Conversion and Capital Appreciation Bonds, for which payment is deferred until future years. - Investment Income Income from investments, and profits and losses realized from such investments, are credited or charged to the investing fund on a monthly basis.
+Interest is accrued and paid for all bonds with the exception of the 2001 Series Conversion and Capital Appreciation Bonds, for which payment is deferred until future years. - Investment Income Income from investments, and profits and losses realized from such investments, are credited or charged to the investing fund on a monthly basis. - Revenues The Authority's major revenue sources are described below: - State and City Subsidy Payments Under the Authorizing Legislation, the Authority is to receive, subject to sufficient appropriation by the General Assembly of the State of Illinois, \$10 million per fiscal year through fiscal year 2032.
+Of this \$10 million, \$5 million is a subsidy to be provided from a portion of the net proceeds of the State Hotel Operators' Occupation Tax (the State Hotel Tax) and \$5 million is a subsidy to be provided from a portion of the Local Government Distributive Fund in the State Treasury, which is allocated to the City of Chicago.